rebeccatraceyt/delphin_lifesavingclub/README.md

 5. View shopping bag to get an overview of products I wish to order.
 6. Remove products from my bag, to suit my needs.
 7. Update a product's quantity, to suit my needs.
+8. Get real-time feedback on available stock, to make purchase decisions.
 8. Proceed to a secure checkout, to make a purchase.
 9. Have clear visual feedback of the order process, to understand all steps of the process.
 10. Be able to edit my bag at all times, to allow change of mind.